• Skip to primary navigation

 Red Velvet Macarons

-Crispy exterior with a chewy texture, these macaron shells are flavored with a hint of cocoa and filled with sweet and tangy cream cheese frosting.
+Crispy exterior with a soft, chewy texture, these macaron shells are flavored with a hint of cocoa and filled with sweet and tangy cream cheese frosting.

-5 from 1 vote
+5 from 4 votes

 Print Recipe Pin Recipe